Skip to content

 For patients presenting with shortness of breath who have both chronic lung disease and heart failure, ultrasound provides definitive answers about whether this is fluid overload or a lung disease exacerbation.
 The treatments are opposite, and clinical presentation is often identical.

 “Going through each training session, you could see the confidence building,” Dr. Abbott recalls.
-“People realize I can do this.
+“People were realizing I can do this.
 I can see their gallbladder.
 Next time I see a patient, I can check for that.
 There were many moments of physicians knowing they could now do things they didn’t know how to do before.”

 The transformation was palpable.
 Physicians who had never performed point-of-care ultrasound were now making definitive diagnoses at the bedside, changing treatment plans in real-time, and avoiding unnecessary patient transfers.